 It took thirteen years as an external student to complete my first degree (a BA Social Science).
 During that time, I worked to support my children as a sole parent.
 After that, graduate diplomas in women’s studies and counselling and then a Master of Arts (Writing) degree seemed easy.

 At sixty-five, I retired from the full-time paid workforce.
 Obviously a late bloomer, I had the good fortune to be accepted into a PhD (Writing) program at Edith Cowan University.
 It was the first time I’d ever been a full-time student, and I loved it.
 I finished my PhD in 2006.

 Since then, I’ve published two books, Other People’s Country: an Australian outback adventure (2006, reprinted 2015) and Elopement: a Memoir (2015).

 I eloped with my second husband in 2007.
 We were seventy years old.

-As well as writing, there are many things about which I’m passionate.
-First come my husband and large and rapidly growing family.
+I’m passionate about many things.
+First, my husband and large and rapidly growing family.
 I walk or swim most days.

-My home and garden are high on the list.
-Then come, in no special order, literature; language; travel; France and all things French; art; music; theatre; Benedictine spirituality; social justice and human rights; women’s rights; Aboriginal culture, preventative health and welfare; the rights of older people; prevention of abuse; Australian Rules Football; craft; food – and anything else that attracts my attention!
+Then come social justice and human rights; women’s rights; Aboriginal culture, preventative health and welfare; the rights of older people; prevention of family abuse; Benedictine spirituality; literature; language; travel; France and all things French; art; music; theatre; Australian Rules Football; craft; food – and anything else that attracts my attention!

 I still write, as I have always done.
 Sometimes, in between travelling with my husband and enjoying our grandchildren and great-grandchildren, I facilitate workshops for writers.